 Suginohara accommodation and village

-There is a small village (Suginosawa) at the base of the Suginohara Ski Resort that has retained its Japanese flavour.
-There are quite a few accommodation places available but, be warned, the village is very quiet in the evenings with limited options to eat out.
+There is a small village (Suginosawa) at the base of the Suginohara Ski Resort that has retained its Japanese flavour and offers a few good accommodation choices.
+But, be warned, the village is very quiet in the evenings with limited options to eat out.
 After spending time at the slopes, guests can relax in body and spirit with a soak in the onsen.

 Recommended accommodation in/near Suginohara Myoko Ski Resort: